-Since the novel coronavirus began its global spread, influenza cases reported to the World Health Organization have dropped to minuscule levels.
-The reason, epidemiologists think, is that the public health measures taken to keep the coronavirus from spreading also stop the flu.
-Influenza viruses are transmitted in much the same way as SARS-CoV-2, but they are less effective at jumping from host to host.
+Since the novel coronavirus began its global spread, influenza cases reported to the World Health Organization from the Northern and Southern Hemispheres have dropped to minute levels.
+The reason, epidemiologists think, is that the public health measures taken to keep the coronavirus from spreading—notably mask wearing and social distancing—also stop the flu.
+Influenza viruses are transmitted in much the same way as SARS-CoV-2, the virus that causes COVID-19, and they are less effective at jumping from person to person.

-As Scientific American reported last fall, the drop-off in flu numbers was both swift and universal.
+As Scientific American reported in November 2020, the drop-off in flu numbers following COVID’s arrival was swift and global.
 Since then, cases have stayed remarkably low.
 “There’s just no flu circulating,” says Greg Poland, who has studied the disease at the Mayo Clinic for decades.
-The U.S. saw about 600 deaths from influenza during the 2020–2021 flu season.
-In comparison, the Centers for Disease Control and Prevention estimated there were roughly 22,000 deaths in the prior season and 34,000 two seasons ago.
+The U.S. saw about 700 deaths from influenza during the 2020–2021 season.
+In comparison, the Centers for Disease Control and Prevention estimates there were approximately 22,000 U.S. deaths in the prior season and 34,000 deaths two seasons ago.

-Because each year’s flu vaccine is based on strains that have been circulating during the past year, it is unclear how next year’s vaccine will fare, should the typical patterns of the disease return.
-The WHO made its flu strain recommendations for vaccines in late February as usual, but they were based on far fewer cases than in a common year.
-At the same time, with fewer virus particles circulating in the world, there is less chance of an upcoming mutation, so it is possible the 2021–2022 vaccine will prove extra effective.
+Because each year’s flu vaccine is based on strains that have been circulating around the world during the past 12 months, it is unclear how the upcoming 2021–2022 vaccine will fare should the typical patterns of infection return.
+The WHO made its flu strain recommendations in late February as usual, but they were based on far fewer cases than normal.
+Yet with less virus circulating, there is a reduced chance of mutation, so the upcoming vaccine could be especially effective.

 Public health experts are grateful for the reprieve in cases.
 If the future includes more hand washing, face covering and temporary social distancing when people become sick, perhaps flu seasons can be less severe, even as health restrictions lift and groups gather together again.